bup/bup/note/main.md

   `/etc/gitconfig` would also be consulted.
 The only existing affected value is `pack.packSizeLimit`.

-* A `pack.packSizeLimit` set in the destination repository will now take precedence over any value set in the local repository when both are involved.
-Previously the destination repository's value was ignored.
+* `bup` now only considers a `pack.packSizeLimit` set in the destination repository.

 * `bup split --copy` now writes the split data to standard output instead of Python memoryview representations like